wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Paper-Reading-Reports/Siddhant/#3_Get_A_Model!_Model_Hijacking_Attack_Against_Machine_Learning_Models.md

 The Adverse Chameleon attack achieved 73.7% accuracy on the CIFAR-10 testing dataset when camouflaging CelebA to hijack CIFAR-10 classification model.
 For the opposite case, the attack has a 56.8% accuracy.
 Not great but it is better than guessing.

 ## Conclusion
 In short, this new type of attack we proposed can cause severe security and accountability risks.
-The hijacked model's owner could be framed for the illegal and unethical task their model is capable of.
+Moreover, the hijacked model's owner could be framed for the illegal and unethical task their model is capable of.